LionSec/katoolin/README.md

 - Typing the number of a tool will install it
 - Typing 0 will install all Kali Linux tools
 - back : Go back
-- By installing armitage , you will install metasploit
+- install : install the tools you selected

 # Warning
 Before updating your system , please remove all Kali-linux repositories to avoid any kind of problem .